andreichirila/smartfenneck/README.md

 # SmartFenneck

-Smart File is an Open Source Document Management System.
+SmartFenneck is an Open Source Document Management System.